pharaun/python-duplicate-finder/README.txt

 Clean up the #pragma, don't need the array or other stuff in there anymore so makes sense to clean that stuff up

+3) look into some sort of data structure that lets you identify/discard already compared duplicate to cut down on compares a bit if possible